ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.extron/README.md

 Control devices from Extron.
 This Adapter is designed to control some of the Extron Audio Video Products via the **S**imple **I**nstruction **S**et Protocol.
 The functional scope of the devices is tremendous.
-Not all of the features makes sense to be supported with the adapter and the interaction with iobroker.
+Not all of the features make sense to be supported with the adapter and the interaction with iobroker.

 **Be aware:** When the device type is chosen in the adapter configuration it cannot be changed in the future !

-There can be more instances of different or same types from this adapter in a iobroker installation.
+There can be multiple instances of different or same types from this adapter in a iobroker installation.
 For future releases you have to add a valid license to the adapter configuration for each instance.
 If you are a non commercial organisation or use it for private use you can get a licence for free.
 Please contact the author.

 ### Supported devices